NixOS/nix-pills/pills/13-callpackage-design-pattern.md

 -   Finally, we call the passed function `f` with the resulting intersection.

-In the snippet above, we\'ve also demonstrated that the `callPackage` call is equivalent to directly calling `add a b`.
+In the snippet above, we've also demonstrated that the `callPackage` call is equivalent to directly calling `add a b`.

 We achieved most of what we wanted: to automatically call functions given a set of possible arguments.
 If an argument is not found within the set we used to call the function, then we receive an error (unless the function has variadic arguments denoted with `...`, as explained in the [5th pill](05-functions-and-imports.md)).